Building And Pest Inspection

 Do not risk buying a house without having a professional inspection carried out to check for termites and the condition of the house.
 The reports could save you thousands down the track especially where termites are found.

 The question many new home buyers ask is who they should get to carry out the two inspections.
 Should they have two separate contractors to do the service or go with one person that does both inspections?

 This is something to bear in mind when considering getting both a building and a pest inspection done.
-A pest inspector cannot do the building inspection, but a builder can do the pest inspection if they have a pest license.
+An inspector cannot do the building inspection, but a builder can do the pest inspection if they have a pest license.

 It’s relatively easy to obtain a pest control license it takes about two weeks to complete the course.
 It takes about five years to become a builder and even longer to become an inspector of buildings.

 The time it takes to become a qualified builder is what stops a licensed termite technician from obtaining a builders license.

 But there is a problem with using a qualified builder to do a termite inspection.
 That is they have never done any actual termite work, so they have no experience in dealing with termites.

 Most builders that do a building and pest inspection don’t carry out any actual termite treatments.
 If termites are found they will offload that to another company or someone they know that deals in just termites.

 At the end of the day, builders are not termite experts and pest controllers are not building experts.